apache/airavata-mft/README.md

 You need to have Java 11+ and python3.10+ installed to install Airavata MFT in your environment.
 We currently only support Linux and MacOS operating systems and plan to support Windows in future.

 ### Download and Install

+Following commands will download Airavata MFT into your machine and start the MFT service.
 ```
 pip3 install airavata-mft-cli
 mft init
 ```

-Above commands will download Airavata MFT into your machine and start the MFT service.
+> If the installer failed for M1 and M2 Macs complaining about grpcio installation.
+Follow the solution mentioned in [here](https://github.com/apache/airavata-mft/issues/71).
+You might have to uninstall already installed grpcio and gerpcio-tools distributions first.

 To stop MFT after using

 ```
 mft stop